sergiomartins8/test-automation-bootstrap/docs/documentation.md

 }
 ```

-> Note that the example uses Jenkins on Kubernetes.
+> The example above uses Jenkins on Kubernetes.
 Follow this [article](https://medium.com/@sergiomartins8/highly-scalable-jenkins-on-minikube-8cc289a31850) to have a similar environment in no time!